ejgallego/coq-serapi/README.md

 `sertop` is available for different Coq versions, which each of its branches targetting the corresponding Coq branch.
 The current development branch is `v8.7`, for Coq v8.7.
-The `master` branch is currently broken and won't be resurrected until Coq 8.8 is closer to release.
+The `master` branch is often broken and won't be stable until Coq 8.8 is closer to release.

-Basic build instructions are below, we recommend having look at the `.travis.yml` files to see more details on how a particular branch is built.

-We recommend using OPAM to build `sertop`, however Théo Zimmermann has also reported success in NixOS.
+Basic build instructions are below, the `.travis.yml` files should contain up-to-date information in any case.
+We recommend using OPAM to setup the build environment, however Théo Zimmermann has reported success in NixOS.

 0. The currently supported ocaml version is 4.06.0
    ``$ opam switch 4.06.0 && eval `opam config env` ``.
 We also assume `COQVER=v8.7`.